gjanesch/data-and-the-world/content/posts/Post028 - Magrittr Pipes/index.md

 ![Image description.]({{< resource url="irisplot2.png" >}})

-An example in the documenation uses `cor()`, which also seems like a good use case.
+An example in the documentation uses `cor()`, which also seems like a good use case.

 ## The Assignment Pipe (%<>%)